Autism Q&A: Introduction to Alternative and Augmentative Communication

 by Heather Fleming, M.Ed. and Dawn Hendricks, Ph.D.

-Individuals with autism spectrum disorder (ASD) have difficulty with communication.
-Typically, those with Asperger’s Syndrome, or high functioning autism, have difficulty getting their message across or sustaining conversation.
-Others with autism have trouble developing speech and might not ever fully develop spoken language.
+Individuals with Autism Spectrum Disorder (ASD) have difficulty with communication.
+Even those with high functioning ASD may have difficulty getting their message across or sustaining conversation.
+Others with ASD have trouble developing speech and might not ever fully develop spoken language.
 Therefore, many individuals with ASD will need alternative means in order to communicate.
-This Q and A will provide an introduction to Alternative and Augmentative Communication (AAC) devices for individuals with ASD.
+This Q&A will provide an introduction to Augmentative and Alternative Communication (AAC) for individuals with ASD.

 Question: What is AAC?

-The American Speech-Language-Hearing Association defines AAC as “a set of procedures and processes by which an individual’s communication skills (i.e., production as well as comprehension) can be maximized for functional and effective communication.”
-Alternative and Augmentative Communication includes all forms of communication (other than oral speech) that are used to express thoughts, needs, wants, and ideas.
+The American Speech-Language-Hearing Association defines AAC as "a set of procedures and processes by which an individual’s communication skills (i.e., production as well as comprehension) can be maxi-mized for functional and effective communication."
+Augmentative and Alternative Communication includes all forms of communication (other than oral speech) that are used to express thoughts, needs, wants, and ideas.
 We all use AAC when we make facial expressions or gestures, use symbols or pictures, or write.

-People with speech or language difficulties may benefit from using AAC to supplement existing speech or replace speech that is not functional.
-Special devices or aids, such as hand signs, pictures, communication boards or electronic devices, are available to help people express themselves.
-This may increase social interaction, school performance, feelings of self-worth and overall quality of life.
+People with speech or language difficulties may benefit from using AAC to supplement existing speech or to replace speech that is not functional.
+Special devices or aids, such as hand signs, pictures, communication boards, or electronic devices, are available to help people express themselves.
+Using AAC could increase social interaction, school performance, feelings of self-worth, and overall quality of life.

 Question: What are the types of AAC?

-- Unaided AAC is always accessible to the student, because it relies only on the individual’s body to convey the message.
+- Unaided AAC is always accessible to the individual, because it relies only on the person’s body to convey the message.
 Examples include gestures, body language, and/or sign language.

-- Aided AAC may not always be accessible to the student, because it relies on the use of tools or equipment to convey the message.
-Examples can range from paper and pencil, which is considered “low tech” to picture symbols, or a voice output device, which is considered “high tech”.
+- Aided AAC might not always be accessible to the individual, because it relies on the use of tools or equipment to convey the message.
+Examples can range from paper and pencil, which is considered "low tech" to picture symbols, to a speech generating device, which is considered "high tech."

 Question: What are the most common forms of AAC?

 The most common forms of AAC are sign language, exchange communication, and Speech Generating Devices (SGDs), also known as Voice Output Communication Aids (VOCAs).
 Sign language is a complete language that uses movements of the hands for communication.
-Most people are familiar with sign language, since this is typically used by individuals who are deaf.
+Most people are familiar with sign language, since this is used by many individuals who are deaf or hard of hearing.

 Exchange communication involves exchanging an object for the desired want or need.
 The student can exchange a real object, miniature real object, drawing, photograph, or written word for communication.

-This picture is an example of a communication board a person with autism uses to ask for items during art.
-The person hands or “exchanges” a picture from the board to another person to request items needed.
+This picture is an example of a communication board a person with ASD uses to ask for items during art.
+The person hands or "exchanges a picture from the board to another person to request items needed.

-The item the person exchanges to communicate will depend on the person and his or her ability to associate the object, picture or word with the actual item.
-For children just learning to communicate, exchanging an object that looks very similar to the item they want may be a good place to start.
-For those who can distinguish pictures, they may be taught to exchange pictures or drawings.
-For individuals who can read, exchanging a written word may be best.
+The item the person exchanges to communicate will depend on the person and his or her ability to associate the object, picture, or word with the actual item.
+For children just learning to communicate, exchanging an object that looks very similar to the item they want is a good place to start.
+Those who can distinguish pictures, can be taught to exchange pictures or drawings for items.
+For individuals who can read, exchanging a written word might be best.

-When using Voice Output Communication Aids (VOCAs), students communicate by touching a picture or word on a device that provides speech output.
-Many devices can be programmed to offer many different picture choices so the students can also combine pictures to make sentences.
+When using SGDs individuals communicate by touching a picture or word on a device that provides speech output.
+Many devices can be programmed to offer many different picture choices, and pictures can be combined to make sentences.
 Some popular SGDs include Go Talk, Partner Four, Quick Talker, Tech Talk, DynaVox, Maestro, Accent, and Vantage Lite.

-Here you will see a young girl using a VOCA to communicate.
+Here you see a young girl using a SGD to communicate.

-Smart Phones and Tablets are also becoming a popular form of AAC.
-They are less expensive and less bulky than traditional VOCAs.
+Tablets and Smart Phones are also becoming a popular form of AAC.
+They are less expensive and less bulky than traditional SGDs.
 Smart Phones and Tablets are also easy to navigate for most users.

 Question: What are the pros and cons of each?

-There are a number of pros and cons to using any of the Alternative and Augmentative Communication systems discussed in this Q and A.
+There are a number of pros and cons to using any of the Augmentative and Alternative Communication systems discussed in this Q&A.

-While the system can be very effective there are some important considerations.
+While the system can be very effective, there are some important considerations.
 Not all individuals with ASD will be able to easily discriminate the objects or pictures they are to exchange to receive a desired item.
-For some, this takes considerable time to learn this step.
+For some, this step takes considerable time to learn.
 Additionally, when using an exchange system, it can be cumbersome and difficult to ensure the communication items are always accessible in every environment.
-Certainly, with any communication system it must be ensured the person can communicate no matter where they are, even if they are on the playground or at the grocery store.
+Certainly, with any communication system one must make certain that the person can communicate no matter where he or she is, even if on the playground or at the grocery store.
 Exchange communication systems also require constant maintenance and upkeep such as taking new pictures or gathering new items.
-However, this is often because the person is learning and is building communication skills!
+However, this often means the person is learning and building communication skills!

-The VOCAs have the same pros and cons that the exchange system has and have some additional benefits.
+The SGDs have the same pros and cons that the exchange system has and they have some additional benefits.
 Since they have auditory output, they provide a way for the person with ASD to gain attention from the communicative partner without requiring visual proximity.
-This may be important for some individuals who may struggle with interactions.
-Additionally, VOCAs can be programmed to communicate long messages more closely approximating conversation.
-When using VOCAs, it is important to consider the durability of the device to ensure they can withstand any bumps or knocks inflicted as well as the cost as many can by quite expensive.
-Furthermore, VOCAs will need to be programmed and maintained, requiring frequent upkeep from caregivers and teachers.
+This may be important for some individuals who struggle with interactions.
+Additionally, SGDs can be programmed to communicate long messages more closely approximating conversation.
+When using SGDs, it is important to consider the durability of the device to ensure they can withstand any bumps or knocks inflicted as well as the cost because many can by quite expensive.
+Furthermore, SGDs will need to be programmed and maintained, requiring frequent upkeep from caregivers and teachers.

 Question: How do teachers choose which AAC device to use with their students?

-Alternative and Augmentative Communication should be considered for a person who has an expressive communication impairment that impacts his or her ability to use oral language effectively.
-When determining the type of AAC to teach, it is recommended for the decision to be made by a team of professionals who can assess the person and identify the best system based on use and functionality.
-The lead professional on this team will typically be the speech-language pathologist who is to work closely with the caregivers.
-Others who might be involved include but are not limited to occupational therapists, physical therapists, early interventionists, and special educators.
+Augmentative and Alternative Communication should be considered for a person who has an expressive communication impairment that impacts his or her ability to use oral language effectively.
+When determining the type of AAC to teach, it is recommended that the decision be made by a team of professionals and family members who can assess the person and identify the best system based on use and functionality.
+The lead professional on this team typically will be the speech-language pathologist.
+Others who might be involved, include but are not limited to occupational therapists, physical therapists, early interventionists, and special educators.
 The individual with ASD should also be included in the decision.

-While assessment is important when choosing an AAC device, ultimately the choice should be based on the child’s preferences and strengths.
+While assessment is important when choosing an AAC device, ultimately the choice should be based on the individual’s preferences and strengths.
 There are no prerequisites for AAC use.
-Therefore, while assessment is important, giving a child a means of communication is more important!
-In some instances, choosing a system that matches the person’s strengths or interests and teaching its use is the best route and gives the person a way to communicate sooner.
+Therefore, while assessment is important, giving a person a means of communication is more important!
+In some instances, choosing a system that matches the person’s strengths or interests, and then teaching its use is the best route as this gives the individual a way to communicate sooner.

-As AAC is considered, it is important to also remember that many individuals may use more than one means to communicate.
-For example, a child may use sign language to say "yes", "no", and request the bathroom while using picture exchange to ask for food items, drink items and favorite toys.
-We all use multiple modes of communication so it stands to reason that the person with ASD may benefit from using more than one system as well.
+As AAC is considered, it is also important to remember that many individuals may use more than one means to communicate.
+For example, a student may use sign language to say “yes” and “no”, and to request the bathroom, while using picture exchange to ask for food items, drink items, and favorite toys.
+We all use multiple modes of communication so it stands to reason that the person with ASD would benefit from using more than one system as well.

 Question: How do caregivers and educators teach an individual to use an AAC device?